SamuelWalzel/Plagiarism-Scanner/README.md

 ### Features
 - Calculates the percentage similarity between two Python files.
 - Displays results in a simple GUI.
-- Supports files in any text-based format, though it is optimized for `.py` files.
+- Supports files in any text-based format.

 ## Table of Contents